Mw3y/epfl-cs107-PokeMAN/CONCEPTION.md

 The class `Pokeball` is a fictive area where new Pokémon are put when initialized.
 This allows to be free of the constraint of giving an area to the Pokémon to initialize it.

+### PokéCenter and Arena
+These two places have been inverted to have more coherence with a real Pokémon game.

 ## 🆕 **New features**

 ### 🌍 ICMonArea